Feast: Going On to Perfection

 Luke 12:32 "Do not fear, little flock, for it is your Father's good pleasure to give you the kingdom.

 God is not against us.
 Even though the way is difficult.
 And fighting against our pride, and being willing to really open up ourselves, and being the kind of person He wants us to be—child-like; humble; kind; good; generous; not always so defensive; not flaring up and trying to protect ourselves all the time; but actually opening ourselves up to more pain by being kind, generous, and merciful.
 “It is your Father's good pleasure to give you the kingdom.”
-And so He is going to be working with us, and helping us get there.
+It's His will that we be there, and so He is going to be working with us, and helping us get there.

 What we are talking about, brethren, is not salvation, but rather it is growth, and a greater and greater likeness and image of Jesus Christ.
 God has set His mind on saving us, and we are going to have to fight awfully hard against Him for us not to be saved.

-Is it not much better to cooperate with Him?
+But isn't it much better to cooperate with Him?
 Look at how much greater life is going to be the more that we are like God!
 That is why the encouragement, admonitions, and exhortations are given in the Word to be like God, because it makes life better.
 He just wants to give us good things!

 Where the goal is that you are trying to conform to, that is where your heart will be.
 That is where you will make the efforts to attain to; where your energies will go.